secretstartups/handbook/job-families/finance/manager-it-end-user-services/index.html.md

 The Manager, IT End User Services is a level [8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ## Responsibilities
-* Build, scale and manage our Service Desk team to support our needs as distributed company
+* Build, scale and manage our Service Desk team to support our needs as a distributed company
-* Work with PeopleOps to enable smooth onboarding/offboarding of all team members, ensuring that
-* All hardware is available day one
+* Work with PeopleOps to enable smooth onboarding/offboarding of all team members, ensuring that all hardware and IT services are available day one
-* IT Onboarding/101 are regularly conducted, and enable team members to get comfortable working in their new tools
+* IT Onboarding/101 sessions are regularly conducted, and enable team members to get comfortable working in their new tools
-* A clear channel of feedback to improve the efficacy of the above
+* A clear channel of feedback to improve the efficacy of onboarding and to measure team member satisfaction
-* Offboarding process is followed without exception and all compliance requirements are met.
+* Offboarding process is followed without exception and all compliance requirements are met
 * IT Asset and configuration management.
 Track, log and correct information to protect assets and components
 * Customer service management.
-Translate ‘lessons learnt’ from complaint cycles into continual service improvement
+Translate ‘lessons learnt’ into continual service improvement
 * Produce proactive reports, trending analysis, service level reporting, SLA compliance, process consultation and application of ITIL best practice
 * Problem management.
-Initiate and monitor actions to investigate patterns and trends to resolve problems, including consulting specialists where required.
+Initiate and monitor actions to investigate patterns and trends to resolve problems including
 * Hold regular 1:1’s with all members of the IT Teams
 * Triage and manage priorities of IT HelpDesk and Operations
 * Embed an asynchronous, distributed philosophy in everything you do

 ## Requirements
 * ITIL Service Management Framework certification
 * The ability to build a cohesive Service Desk team and to manage people effectively.
-This includes the ability to coach and develop the team.
+This includes the ability to coach and develop the team
-* Experience working with and implementing Conversational AI technology to augment the capabilities of the Service Desk.
+* Experience working with and implementing Conversational AI technology to augment the capabilities of the Service Desk
-* Experience with ITSM platforms such as ServiceNow
+* Experience with ITSM platforms
-* A thorough understanding of the strategic vision for the service desk and the ability to set the long-term direction of the team.
+* A thorough understanding of the strategic vision for the service desk and the ability to set the long-term direction of the team
-* An ability to balance and plan the short-term actions of the team.
+* An ability to balance and plan the short-term actions of the team
-* Knowledge and understanding of best practices for service management.
+* Knowledge and understanding of best practices for service management
-* Effectively managing, developing, and training the service desk team.
+* Effectively managing, developing, and training the service desk team
-* Ensuring that all processes used by the service desk are thoroughly documented, consistently audited, and regularly improved.
+* Ensuring that all processes used by the service desk are thoroughly documented, consistently audited, and regularly improved
-* Conducting and sharing results from service and operation performance reviews.
+* Conducting and sharing results from service and operation performance reviews
-* Coordinating and managing all relevant stakeholders, including the support desk team, customers, and other teams that are involved in service desk operations.
+* Coordinating and managing all relevant stakeholders, including the support desk team, customers, and other teams that are involved in service desk operations
 * Experience growing a team in a fast-paced, high-growth environment
 * Strong written and verbal communication skills
 * Share and work in accordance with our values